Hamida Aman: Biography

 Aman was born in Kabul on 26 April 1974.
 Her family fled the country due to the war, finding refuge in Switzerland when she was eight.
 She grew up in Lausanne, studied journalism, and worked for the Swiss press.
 When the Taliban regime fell at the end of 2001, she returned to Kabul, where she worked for various international NGOs supporting Afghan media's development.

 In 2004, she created Awaz ("the voice" in the Dari language), a small audiovisual production company, which within a few years became a significant actor in Afghanistan's media and entertainment industry.

 In 2020, together with others, she founded the Begum Organization for Women.
 This organization aims to defend Afghan women's rights through various media.

-When American forces withdrew from Afghanistan in August 2021, Hamida had already launched, Radio Begum, in the preceding March and this was important.
+When American forces withdrew from Afghanistan in August 2021, Hamida had already launched Radio Begum in the preceding March.
 The Taliban's approach to governance led to what was later termed gender apartheid, as women were excluded from public life, and secondary schools and universities were reserved for boys and men.